-Appropriately sized spill kit(s) would be provided and maintained at suitable locations across the active areas of the site, such as a concrete batching plant if utilised, and all vehicles, including the plant, will carry a spill kit.
+Appropriately sized spill kit(s) would be provided and maintained at suitable locations across the active areas of the Site, such as a batching plant if utilised, and all vehicles, including the plant, will carry a spill kit.
 These would contain materials, such as absorbent granules and pads, absorbent booms and collection bags.
 These are designed to halt the spread of spillages and would be deployed, as necessary, should a spillage occur within the construction site.

-In the event of any spillage or pollution of any watercourse the emergency spill procedures as described in the PPIP would be implemented immediately (refer to Pollution Prevention Plan section).
+In the event of any spillage or pollution of any watercourse the emergency spill procedures as described in the PPIP would be implemented immediately (refer to section 6.1 Pollution Prevention and Incident Plan).

-A speed limit of 15 mph would apply for vehicles on-site and would be monitored and enforced by the Contractor.
+A speed limit of 15 mph would apply for vehicles on-site and would be monitored and enforced by the Principal Contractor.
 Maximum vehicle load capacities would not be exceeded.